chainer/chainer/docs/source/reference/configuration.rst

 * ``warn_nondeterministic`` (default: ``False``)
    Flag to give warning when a non-deterministic function is used.
 This function is experimental.

-   If it is true, then functions that use non-deterministic functions, such as atomicAdd, will give a warning when executed.
+   If it is true, then functions that use non-deterministic functions and cannot be given a seed, such as atomicAdd, will give a warning when executed.
+For functions that can take a seed argument, such as :func:`~chainer.datasets.split_dataset_random`, setting the seed should be done when the function is called and will not be flagged by this setting.

    Note that this feature is provided as best-effort.
 It cannot assure that every nondeterministic function can be detected.
 For example, SSE computations in CPU mode may cause non-deterministic behavior that would not raise a warning.